Tythos/strappy/README.rst

   from any control and event logic

-* Once HBS content is rendered, *querySelector()* (remember the days before querySelector()?) makes it straightforward to bind specific event listeners.
+* Once HBS content is rendered, *querySelector()* (remember the days before querySelector?) makes it straightforward to bind specific event listeners.

 * One-to-one pairings of JavaScript modules (with rendering and event/control logic) with HBS files (DOM and styling) make a natural and elegant pairing.
-  In fact, the latest Strappy release includes a "Facet" model for UI components, object-oriented and with their own "on()" event listeners.
+  In fact, a new repository of strappy-compatible UI elements (we're calling them "facets") has been developed (see <Tythos/strappy-facets>).

 JS
 --